hridaewcca/cca-programming-electronics-spring-2018/hw/week10.md

 - Open-notes -- bring whatever notes you wish, including the practice quiz!
 Printed-out notes are fine.
 - No electronic devices allowed -- no mobile phones, no laptops, no tables, no kindles, no Arduinos -- in short, nothing electronic and nothing that can run code (except your brain!)

-Finish your proposal for your final project and [send it to me](mailto:cantor@cca.edu) by Monday, April 9.
+Finish your proposal for your final project:

 #### Final Project